Are you asking for enough when requesting company resources?

 A $350.00 budget request is no more unreasonable than a $200.00 request for a single date.
 Backing up the request with business logic and costs will makes more sense.
 “It’s Prom night and this date comes with additional expenses.”

 Breaking down the initial request and explaining how the funds will be used will go far.

 “Mom and dad, I am going to go to Prom this fall and am going to need some help with expenses.
 I am looking at $150.00 for dinner, $100.00 for a tux, and $100.00 for a limo.
 Total is $350.00.”
 The request has perspective.
 This isn’t just a date, this is the Prom.
 The $350.00 is going to be used for very specific expenses.

 If your project requires a $10K budget, we shouldn’t ask for the company resources like a pimply faced high school student.
 Breaking down the request into bite sized and understandable parts will go far.
-Putting the request into perspective and showing a business need will go a lot farther than just saying “Can I have 5000 widgets, I am going to try and move the needle on X”
+Putting the request into perspective and showing a business need will go a lot farther than just saying “Can I have 5000 widgets, I am going to try to move the needle on X”

 The quickest way for an employee to tarnish their reputation is by repeatedly

 Next time you need resources, ask for the Full Monty.
 Don’t ask for a percentage.
 Look ‘em straight in the eye, don’t make excuses and recognize this is a business.
 Make the request like a senior business person in business terms.

 See you at the after party,